Astroturfing: Detection

-Mass letters may be printed on personalized stationery using different typefaces, colors and words to make them appear personal.

 According to an article in The New York Times, the Federal Trade Commission rarely enforces its astroturfing laws.
 Operations are frequently detected if their profile images are recognized or if they are identified through the usage patterns of their accounts.
 Filippo Menczer's group at Indiana University developed software in 2010 that detects astroturfing on Twitter by recognizing behavioral patterns.
+Researchers are exploring other techniques of detecting astroturfing including machine learning, linguistic analysis, and content analysis.

 Business and adoption

 According to an article in the Journal of Consumer Policy, academics disagree on how prolific astroturfing is.

 According to Nancy Clark from Precision Communications, grass-roots specialists charge $25 to $75 for each constituent they convince to send a letter to a politician.
 Paid online commentators in China are purportedly paid 50 cents for each online post that is not removed by moderators, leading to the nickname of the "50-cent party".
 The New York Times reported that a business selling fake online book reviews charged $999 for 50 reviews and made $28,000 a month shortly after opening.

 According to the Financial Times, astroturfing is "commonplace" in American politics, but was "revolutionary" in Europe when it was exposed that the European Privacy Association, an anti-privacy "think-tank", was actually sponsored by technology companies.